 First, make sure that the mode dial is not set to fully automatic.

-Press menu and rotate the Quick Control Dial
+Press the menu and rotate the Quick Control Dial

 Select OK and press set again to raise the mirror and open the shutter to access the sensor.